 How does one celebrate freedom, if the freedom that is returned should never have been taken anyway?

 See an earlier article on the abduction of Juan pedro Lares here.

 To read about a broader context of what has been happening in Venezuela, see “Resilience in non-democratic contexts: The Challenge of being useful under the Venezuelan 21st century dictatorship” by Rafael Uzcátegui in the edited volume Rising to the Populist Challenge: A New Playbook for Human Rights Actors.

-*Krizna Gomez is a researcher at the Center for the Study of Law, Justice, and Society (Dejusticia).
+*Krizna Gomez is a researcher at the Center for Law, Justice, and Society (Dejusticia).